-If the investigation identifies any potential criminal act, the Whistleblower Investigation Officer is responsible for reporting this to the police.
+If the investigation identifies any potential criminal act, the Whistleblower Investigation Officer will consult with the Whistleblower Protection Officer and, if it is appropriate, will report the matter to the police.

-If the investigation identifies any beach of regulatory requirements the Whistleblower Investigation Officer is responsible for reporting this, if appropriate, to the relevant regulatory authority, following Southern Cross Care (WA)'s usual processes.
+If the investigation identifies any breach of regulatory requirements the Whistleblower Investigation Officer will consult with the Whistleblower Protection Officer and, if it is appropriate, will report the matter to the relevant regulatory authority, following Southern Cross Care (WA)'s usual processes.

-Feedback to the Whistleblower
+3.5 Feedback to the Whistleblower